 - Verify your identity by sending your fingerprints to the Oregon State Police

-A hearing may be scheduled after we file your motion, and the DA’s office has to respond once it has been served.
-If the DA does not object, an order will be sent to a judge for signing, any hearing that was set will be canceled, and you will receive a certified copy of the order once it has been signed.
+A hearing will be scheduled around 90 days from the date we file your motion, and the DA’s office has up to 90 days to respond once it has been served.
+If the DA does not object, an order will be sent to a judge for signing, the hearing will be canceled, and you will receive a certified copy of the order once it has been signed.
 The court will also forward copies to the applicable agencies so they can comply with the order.

 Let a Hillsboro, Oregon Expungement Lawyer Fight for Your Second Chance